Thoracic pain complaints are much less common than lumbar and cervical (neck) pain conditions. Around 15% of consultations are for true thoracic pain.

 Physiotherapy is the main treatment for upper back pain relief.
 A wide range of treatments is available after a thorough assessment to establish the likely contributing factors to the pain.
 The neck has to be cleared as the potential cause of upper back pain before more local causes can be examined.

 Joint dysfunction is treated with spinal manipulation or spinal mobilisations, stretches and upper back pain exercises to ease out tight structures and strengthen up weak muscles.
 Overall exercise such as weight training and aerobic work can be useful to maintain muscle balance and protect against a recurrence of the upper back pain.
+Retraining into normal patterns of movement may be all that is needed.

 Myofascial pain treatment addresses the likely factors causing the problem, repetitive motions in a static posture and lack of strength and endurance in the upper back muscles.